Success Now a Disorder?

-Nowhere in the U.S. is this rather unique belief more prevalent than in Maryland schools...
+Nowhere in the US is this rather unique belief more prevalent than in the state of Maryland schools.

 In Baltimore City - where it's not unprecedented for half the city's high school students to attend summer school - some school board officials are calling for the end of grades, arguing that bad or failing grades hurt students with an already fragile self-esteem.

 I also told you how some schools have eliminated competition by eliminating scoring in sports.
 Everybody wins.
 There are no losers.

 But I've got another doozy for you.
 It's a phrase that'll become a permanent fixture in the lexicon of school principle offices everywhere.
 And you may have heard it here first: It's called "athletic bullying."

 As you read this, parents of some students are receiving letters from schools.

 Their kids are guilty of one thing: Being really good at sports.

 One boy who lives in my neighborhood is gifted athletically.
 Only 10 years old, mind you, he stands nearly 5 feet 2 inches tall, head and shoulders over most of his peers.

 As a result, he's really good at basketball.
 But according to the school he attends, he's too good.
 So much so, the school asked his parents to tell him to essentially "take it down a notch."

 The letter said (paraphrase): "Your son has done nothing wrong.
 But he does excel in sports.
 So much so, it borders on 'athletic bullying.'
 This is a good problem, but a problem nonetheless.